 Watch a short video introducing timbre:

-Articles about Timbre
+Free articles about Timbre

 Music reading is often taught first.
 But when we learn first by ear, our musicality emerges much more easily.
 Singing connects listening with music-making.